Bulking Calorie Calculator

 You don't need to track your calories to bulk up.
 I gained my first 40 pounds by eating similarly sized meals at similar times every day.
 When my weight gain stalled, I'd make those meals a little bigger, have it with a side of milk, or add an extra snack.
 (More on that here.)

-After that, I tried tracking my calories while bulking and cutting, and I'm so glad I did.
+After that, I tried tracking my calories while cutting, and I'm so glad I did.
 I learned a tremendous amount about my specific eating habits and about nutrition in general.
+It gave me a deeper understanding of the nutritional value of food, making it easier than ever to bulk, cut, and recomp.
 I think everyone should try it at some point in their lives.

 If you want to try tracking your calories, we're affiliated with Macrofactor.
 We think it's hands down the best calorie tracker.
 First, it was built with muscle growth in mind.
 Second, it automatically adjusts your calorie targets based on how quickly you're gaining weight.
 Third, it uses a verified food database, making it far more accurate.
 We have a full review here.

-You can get an extended free trial with the code "b2b".
+You can get an extended free trial of Macrofactor with the code "b2b".
 Try the app and see if you like it.
-Not everyone does.
+Not everyone likes tracking their calories.
 It's a lot of work, especially during the first few days.
 Get through those first few days and then decide if you want to continue.

 The Bony to Beastly Program